biolab/orange2/docs/reference/rst/Orange.data.filter.rst

     .. attribute:: conditions

-    A list of :obj:`Orange.data.filter.ValueFilterList` that contains
+    A list of :obj:`~Orange.data.filter.ValueFilterList` that contains
     conditions.
 Elements must be objects of type :obj:`~Orange.data.filter.ValueFilterDiscrete` for discrete and
     :obj:`~Orange.data.filter.ValueFilterContinuous` for continuous
     attributes; both are derived from
     :obj:`Orange.data.filter.ValueFilter`.
-Both have fields :obj:`position`
-    denoting the position of the checked attribute (just as in :obj:`Orange.data.filter.SameValue`) and
-    :obj:`acceptSpecial` that determines whether undefined values are accepted (1), rejected (0) or simply ignored (-1, default).

     .. attribute:: conjunction